jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

   is at release 0.1.1 at the time of writing.
 Get familiar and bookmark the repo that you choose.
 You will likely hit display bugs and you will want to refer to the source on occasion.
-Also you may want to understand the differences between the verision supported by GitHub pages versus what
+Also you may want to understand the differences between the verision supported by GitHub pages versus what is available on HEAD/master.
 - Try to get a sense of the various Jekyll plug-ins.
 You do not have to be a Ruby expert (one huge positive out of this experience is that in spite of the challenges and bugs I hit, *none* resulted in me touching any ruby).